April 29, 2025

 3. Shoot in high resolution

 Using high-resolution footage makes it easier to separate the subject from the green background without sacrificing details like hair strands or clothing textures.
+This is especially important for subjects with fine details that might blend with the background.

 If an actor with curly hair is filmed against a green screen in standard resolution, their curls and strands will blend into the green background, creating jagged or blurry edges in the final composite.
 The best way to capture everything in detail and make keying easier is to shoot in 4K (or higher).
+This level of detail helps create clean edges around complex subjects like hair or transparent objects.

 4. Avoid reflective surfaces